Panoramic view of Portland with buildings and Mount Hood in the background on a clear day.

 Oregon Children's Theatre

-Vanessa M.: The Oregon Children's Theatre has brought the magic of theater alive to children since 1988.
+Vanessa M. said: The Oregon Children's Theatre has brought the magic of theater alive to children since 1988.
 Their productions are enjoyed by people of all ages!
 Check out their performance schedule to find the perfect show for your family.

 Age: all ages